— M.A., University of Texas at Austin

 - Campus Mail Code: A1700

 L. Anima Adjepong is a graduate student in the Sociology Department at the University of Texas at Austin.
-Anima's research interests are at the intersection of gender, race, and sexuality.
-Her dissertation examines how different cultural expectations construct the lives of West African women who immigrate to the United States.
+Anima's research engages with postcolonial and diaspora theories to examine the intersections of gender, race, and sexuality.
+Anima's dissertation examines how globalization and other sociocultural and political occurrences inform the lives of West Africans who immigrate to the United States.

 Anima's thesis, We kind of bro out with each other too: Gender, race, and sexuality on and off the rugby pitch, examines how whiteness and (hetero)sexuality shape the gendered experiences of women who play rugby in the United States.
 It received the 2014 Outstanding Masters' Thesis Award from the University of Texas - Austin.